Why Device Provisioning Protocol for OEMs Is Essential for Future-Ready IoT Devices

 Smart homes, sensors, and gadgets connected on a central Wi-Fi network.

-What is Wi-Fi Easy Connect™?
+What is Device Provisioning Protocol (DPP) in Wi-Fi Easy Connect™?

 Wi-Fi Easy Connect™ is a modern standard introduced by the Wi-Fi Alliance to simplify and secure device onboarding.
 Unlike older approaches, Easy Connect eliminates the need to share or manually enter Wi-Fi passwords.
 Instead, it relies on public key cryptography to authenticate devices.